Weight Loss Surgery

-Dr. Choi will do a physical examination and review your medical history to determine if you are a candidate for weight loss surgery.
+Whether you see Dr. Choi at our Fort Lauderdale, Miramar or Hialeah office, he will do a physical examination and review your medical history to determine if you are a candidate for weight loss surgery.
 You may also undergo a psychological exam and further physical testing.
 Your medical team will also work with you to ensure you’re aware of the potential benefits, risks and long-term lifestyle changes associated with weight loss surgery.

 *Sleeve Gastrectomy as bariatric Procedure